ceph/ceph/doc/releases/nautilus.rst

      ceph telemetry on

-   For more information about the telemetry module, see `the documentation <telemetry>`_.
+   For more information about the telemetry module, see :ref:`the documentation <telemetry>`.

 Upgrading from pre-Luminous releases (like Jewel)